cjacker/opensource-toolchain-8051/README.md

 }
 ```

-**NOTE, every MCU model may have special registers with special features, PLEASE READ the DATASHEET before use it!!!**
+**NOTE, every model may have somce special registers, please refer to the DATASHEET before use it!!!**

-# Debugging

-There is no standard debugging tool such as gdb for 8051 MCUs from various different vendors. you can take SDCC manual (Chapter 5.
-Debugging) as refrence to find a debugging way you can use with your 8051 MCU. gennerally:

-* Debugging on a simulator:

-you can use `sdcdb` debugger and `ucsim-51` simulator shipped with SDCC.

-* Debugging on target using an on-target monitor:

-you need program a monitor firmware to your MCU first, good examples of monitors are [paulmon](https://www.pjrc.com/tech/8051/paulmon2.html) and [cmon51](http://cmon51.sourceforge.net/), but you may need modified the codes to match your MCU's resources and settings.

-* Debugging on target using an ICE (in circuit emulator):

-an ICE device is usually a little bit expensive. for Silicon Labs C8051Fx series, you can use U-EC ICE adapters with `newcdb` provided by 'e2drv'.

-And you can always use 'printf' via UART:-)

 # Programming

-## for STC51 (from STC)
+## for STC8051 (from STC)

-Every STC MCU have a bootloader(BSL) which support UART flashing, usually **the P3.0 pin is RX and P3.1 pin is TX**, most development board already integrate a USB to UART chip on board, you just need to use a USB cable to connect it to PC.
+Every STC MCU have a bootloader(BSL) which support UART flashing, usually **the P3.0 pin is RX and P3.1 pin is TX**, most development board already integrate a USB to UART chip on board, you just need to use a cable to connect it to PC.

 A close source isp tool for windows named 'STC-ISP' is provided by STCmcu officially.
-It can be run with wine under Linux. you need install wine  and use `winetricks -q mfc42` to install the mfc dll. you may also need to link '/dev/ttyUSB0' or '/dev/ttyACM0' (depending on the USB/UART adapter) to '~/.wine/dosdevices/com1', then the com device can be used by wine and stc-isp to find the USB/UART adaper.
+It can be run with wine under Linux. you need install wine  and use `winetricks -q mfc42` to install the mfc dll. you may also need to link '/dev/ttyUSB0' or '/dev/ttyACM0' (depending on the USB/UART adapter) to '~/.wine/dosdevices/com1', then the COM device can be used by wine and stc-isp to find the USB/UART adaper.
 The STC-ISP tool is useful if you want to adjust some config options not supported by opensource isp tool.

 There are 2 open source ISP tool you can use with linux.